German torpedo boat Greif: Second World War

 Rieve was under orders to return to Kiel, Germany, as soon as possible, so Karlsruhe sailed at 18:00, escorted by Greif, her sister Seeadler, and the torpedo boat Luchs.
 At 18:58, one torpedo from the British submarine Truant struck the cruiser amidships, knocking out all power, steering and the pumps.
 Luchs evaded the other nine torpedoes and followed them to their origin and began depth charging the submarine for the next several hours, joined by the other two torpedo boats.
 Truant was damaged, but survived their attacks.
 Rieve ordered his crew aboard the torpedo boats and sent Seeadler and Luchs ahead while he remained with Greif to finish off Karlsruhe with a pair of torpedoes.
 After the heavy cruiser Lützow had been crippled by a British submarine off the Danish coast on 11 April, Seeadler, Greif and Luchs, among other ships, arrived the following morning to render assistance.

 On 18 April, Greif and her sisters Möwe, Seeadler, and the torpedo boat Wolf escorted minelayers as they laid anti-submarine minefields in the Kattegat.
-From 21–23 June, Greif was one of the escorts for the badly damaged battleship Scharnhorst from Norway to Kiel.
+From 21 to 23 June, Greif was one of the escorts for the badly damaged battleship Scharnhorst from Norway to Kiel.
 The 5th Flotilla, consisting of Greif, her sisters Falke, Kondor, and the torpedo boats Iltis, Jaguar, T2, and T3 escorted minelayers as they laid a minefield in the southwestern North Sea on 14–15 August.
 The flotilla escorted other minelaying missions in the same area on 31 August – 2 September and 6–7 September.
 Reinforced by Wolf, the flotilla made an unsuccessful sortie off the Isle of Wight on 8–9 October.
 They made a second, more successful, sortie on 11–12 October, sinking two Free French submarine chasers and two British trawlers.
 The 5th Flotilla was transferred to St. Nazaire later that month and its ships laid a minefield off Dover on 3–4 December and another one in the Channel on 21–22 December.